TedHusted/awake/awake.md/awake.md

 “I don’t think three blurs will get much traction with Callahan.”

-Just then, the conference room phone chimes, and the intercom comes on.
+Just then, the conference room phone chimes.
+The intercom light comes on.

 “There’s a call on line six.
 Someone is asking for the agents handling the Geller investigation.”